bixycler/UniinfoNotes/pages/Mind Jungle.md

 					  collapsed:: true
 						- There are 2 views of result: list (default) and table
 							- List view (default)
-							  shows results in semi-hierarchical list where blocks are grouped by parent block and by page.
+							  shows results in semi-hierarchical list where blocks are merged into common parent block and grouped by page.
 							- Table view
 							  id:: 676e80e2-5420-4c4c-ad8c-5356cb550411
 							  shows results in a table with columns like `block`, `page`, and custom properties appearing in result blocks.
 						- `:remove-block-children?` (default `true`) id:: 676e7e9f-492c-4932-9ebe-8241b76c22e2
-						  removes child blocks into common parents and group blocks into pages.
+						  removes any result block being child of another result, effectively reduce the result count.
-							- This option should be turned off for ((676e80e2-5420-4c4c-ad8c-5356cb550411)) and ((676e7f22-4b92-4ef6-98ee-72626d8b6799)).
+							- This option must be turned **off** for ((676e80e2-5420-4c4c-ad8c-5356cb550411)) and ((676e7f22-4b92-4ef6-98ee-72626d8b6799)) to get the full result.
+							- This should be turned **off** for normal (grouped) list view, too, to reflect the *correct result count* (the grouping is unaffected).
 						- collapsed list view
 						  id:: 676e7f22-4b92-4ef6-98ee-72626d8b6799
-						  `:result-transform` can be used to collapse blocks in list view, but this **break block grouping** and scatter sub-blocks of the same parent block.
+						  `:result-transform` can be used to collapse blocks in list view, but this **breaks block grouping** and scatter sub-blocks of the same parent block.
 					- Reusable components of advanced query collapsed:: true
 						- Ref: [Make Advanced Queries reusable](https://discuss.logseq.com/t/make-advanced-queries-reusable/15281)